bucket-sailor/bucketeer/README.md

 * Upload/download files (without limits).
 * Large directory support.

+## Telemetry

+By default Bucketeer gathers anonymous crash and usage data to help improve the project.
+This anonymized data is processed on our servers within the EU and is not shared with third parties.
+You can opt out of telemetry by setting the `BUCKETEER_NO_TELEMETRY=1` environment variable.

 ## License

 Bucketeer is dual licensed under the [AGPLv3](./LICENSE) and a commercial license.